aiven/devportal/docs/products/opensearch/getting-started.rst

 Choose the OpenSearch version, your cloud provider and location to deploy to, then choose which plan to use.

-Finally, give the service a name and then select "Create Service", and your shiny new OpenSearch database will start building.
+Finally, give the service a name and then select **Create Service**, and your shiny new OpenSearch database will start building.
 While it does that, you can already visit the service overview page to see the details of the service.

 OpenSearch Dashboards is included
 ---------------------------------